llamanator-project/llamanator/deploy/llamanator-bash/README.md

 1. Install Docker Desktop for Mac: https://docs.docker.com/desktop/install/mac-install/

+---

+## Using Your Own TLS Certificates

+If you intend on installing with a domain name and using the proxy, there are 2 options.

+### Option 1 - Automatic Self Signed

+Let the script generate a self-signed certificate for you.
+This is the easiest option and is recommended for most users.

+### Option 2 - User Provided

+Generate your own valid TLS certificates and use them with the proxy.

+You will need to create a file called `cert-bundle.pem` with the `private.key` at the top followed by the `fullchain.pem` file in a single file.
+Make sure all headers and footers are included like `-----BEGIN-----` and `-----END-----`.

+Once you have created the `cert-bundle.pem` file, you need to place it in the `./deploy/llamanator-bash/services/llamanator/haproxy/user-provided-certs` directory.

+Once that is done, run the install script with the `--install-proxy` option as shown below.

+---

 ## Install Llamanator Bash on Linux

 1. Clone this repo (if you haven't already): `git clone https://github.com/llamanator-project/llamanator.git`